Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 There are two main things that affect the quality of a traffic source:

-• Bot traffic is a major problem in many ad networks, making advertisers see large traffic volumes but little or no conversions.
+• Bot traffic is a major problem in many ad traffic networks, making advertisers see large traffic volumes but little or no conversions.

 • Location,